Eliminating the Ghost

 Shot gathers for pressure and velocity sensors.
 The lower panels show the separated up- and downgoing pressure wavefields.
 The downgoing wavefield (bottom right) represents all the receiver ghost reflections and shows the imprint of the reflecting sea surface.

-Dual sensor and multi-component streamers benefit from improved overall signal-to-noise ratio (S/N) of the separated wavefields.
+Multisensor and multicomponent streamers benefit from improved overall signal-to-noise ratio (S/N) of the separated wavefields.
 The particle motion sensor is used except for the very low frequencies, typically below 15-20 Hz.
 Here the deep-towed high-quality pressure sensor is used to estimate the velocity sensor signal.
 This can be done with confidence since it is far below the frequency of the first notch of the pressure sensor.

-The illustration below shows the pressure ghost function for two different receiver depths, 6 m and 15 m.
+The illustration below shows the pressure ghost function for two different receiver depths, at 6 meters and 15 meters.
 Changing the depth alters the position of the interfering ghost notches.
 The figure illustrates that the ghost function attenuates the low frequencies much more at 6m (blue) than at 15 m (orange).
 Towing deeper enables us to record more low-frequency information.

 Pressure ghost for different depths is illustrated above.
 Increasing the depth of the receivers moves the ghost notches caused by the sea surface reflections to lower frequencies.
 The 6 m ghost function (blue) attenuates the low frequencies far more than the 15 m ghost function (orange).